t0lik/tree-vue/README.md

 ## Development

-To build this component and sources just run this command:
+To build this component from sources just run this command:
 - `npm run build`

 To run unit tests: